 - Less noise pollution.
 Like electric cars, electric forklifts are quieter than forklifts with engines, which means less noise pollution for your forklift operators and company associates.

 - Greater visibility.
 A rear-mounted LPG tank takes up a lot of space.
-Without one, forklift operators see much better when they’re driving in reverse.
+Without one, forklift operators see much better when driving in reverse.

 - Use less space.
 Electric forklifts are generally smaller than LPG or diesel-powered forklifts, which means they can fit in narrow aisles and need less space to store when not in use.
 You also need less space for fuel storage.
 Warehouse Operations Manager Scott Woollard from Hirsh Pipe & Supply has experienced this benefit firsthand.
 He says, “Switching from propane to electric forklifts saves us the hassle of handling and storing propane tanks.
 Now we have a small battery-charging area in the back and use an existing wall mount charger, which takes up much less valuable space.”

 - Make money from California’s Low Carbon Fuel Standard.
 The California Air Resources Board (CARB) designated electricity used in forklifts as a low carbon fuel effective January 1, 2016.
 Since then, forklifts and forklift fleets that use electricity can generate credits in the program.
-Refiners, or other regulated entities, buy these credits to offset deficits they create in the program.
+Refiners, or other regulated entities, buy these credits to offset the deficits they create in the program.
 For more information on how to take advantage of this program, click here to read our blog post: How California’s Low Carbon Fuel Standard Can Bolster Your Budget.

-Hirsch Pipe & Supply is a leading wholesale distributor of plumbing supplies with twenty stores in Los Angeles, Orange County and San Diego County.
+Hirsch Pipe & Supply is a leading wholesale distributor of plumbing supplies with twenty stores in Los Angeles, Orange County, and San Diego County.
 The company was founded in 1933 on the principle that superior service makes the difference.

 Hirsh Pipe & Supply uses Toyota forklifts to power its warehouse and recently switched from propane forklifts to electric forklifts.
 We asked Warehouse Operations Manager Scott Woollard about his experience with Toyota Material Handling Solutions and Toyota forklifts.